japanese-document/mujidoc/src/index.md

 #### date

-This is the value for the pubDate in the RSS feed.
+This is the value for `pubDate` in the RSS feed.

 ### Configuration file